Ludger Sylbaris

 Ludger Sylbaris (1 June 1874 - c.
 1929, aged 55), also known as Louis-Auguste Cyparis, was a Martiniquais sailor who became known as one of three known survivors of the 1902 eruption of Mount Pelée on Martinique.
 The event killed an estimated 30,000 people in Saint Pierre, known as the "Paris of the West Indies", located at the base of the volcano, when a pyroclastic flow engulfed the city, completely destroying it.

 Sylbaris was shielded from the immediate blast and its effects, including heat, debris, volcanic gas and ash, in an isolated outdoor jail cell.
 Four days after the eruption, a rescue team heard Sylbaris' cries from the rubble of the prison.
 Although badly burned, he survived and was able to provide an account of the event.
 Sylbaris travelled with the Barnum & Bailey circus and became something of an early 20th-century celebrity.

 Background

 Ludger Sylbaris was born on 1 June 1874, on the Habitation La Donneau plantation, near the fishing village of Le Prêcheur, Martinique, about 9 km north of Saint-Pierre.
 His parents were Eucher Sylbaris and Augusta Doreur.

 Sylbaris worked as a sailor and common labourer in the subprefecture Saint-Pierre, in the shadow of the volcano Mount Pelée.
-His last known employment was as a farm worker on a sugarcane plantation.
+His last known employment was in 1901, as a farm worker on the Canoville sugarcane plantation in Le Prêcheur.